AyushiAsthana18/RFM-Analysis/README.md

 # RFM-Analysis
 #### Sales | Marketing | Retail | E-Commerce
 RFM Analysis is used to understand and segment customers based on their buying behaviour.
 RFM stands for recency, frequency, and monetary value, which are three key metrics that provide information about customer engagement, loyalty, and value to a business.
+This understanding can help building the marketing strategies for specefic segments.
 Using RFM Analysis, a business can assess customer's:
 * recency (the date they made their last purchase)
 * frequency (how often they make purchases)